 Offering competitive pay when hiring part-time employees will benefit your business immediately as well as in the future.
 Employees will be more motivated and can accomplish more, there will be a higher employee retention rate, and the hired employees will more likely recommend working for you in the future.

 6. Offer Benefits, if Possible

 While offering competitive pay will often draw in and retain many employees, offering benefits can often be what sets the company apart from other similar opportunities.
-Offering benefits for part-time employees may not be possible or practical for all businesses, but offering benefits often furthers employee retention and morale.
+Offering benefits for part-time employees may not be possible or practical for all businesses, but offering benefits often further employee retention and morale.

 Larger businesses may be required to offer certain benefit packages while small businesses may be able to create more customizable benefits, especially regarding part-time employees.
 Some benefits an employer may consider offering are: